vexide/website/src/pages/blog/posts/vexide-0.1.0.md

 # Should you use vexide

+## If you have been using pros-rs

+Yes!
+You should switch away from pros-rs in favour of vexide. vexide is the successor to pros-rs and has many improvements over it.

+## For everyone else

 Like any library vexide has pros and cons.
 I've gone over a lot of the pros already, but not any of the cons. vexide has one major con: a lack of hardware testing.